Is the money I made from a home sale taxable?

 When you sell a second home, the tax situation is different.
 Here's that info.

-TurboTax will show you if your home sale is taxable, but you’ll need to upgrade your account to TurboTax Premier.
-Ready to upgrade and enter your home sale info?
+TurboTax will show you if your home sale is taxable.
+Ready to enter your home sale info?
 Follow these steps:

-Open (continue) your return in TurboTax.
-If you’re not sure you’re in your return, click the orange Take me to my return button.
+- Open (continue) your return in TurboTax.
+If you’re not sure you’re in your return, select the Take me to my return button.

-- Answer Yes to "Did you sell or have your home foreclosed in 2016?"
+- Answer Yes to "Did you sell or have your home foreclosed in 2018?" on the Sale of Your Main Home screen.

 - Follow the screens to enter your info.